1. Help Center

 Mastering is about taking your mix to the next level, hence preparing it for distribution

-Book your Mastering session as part of your Unlimited subscription here
+Book a Mastering session here

-What will be achieved during a Mastering session:
+What will happen during a Mastering session

 The Audio Engineer will: